WebAssembly/spec/md-proto/WebAssembly.md

 **Validation:**
  - `$any` is required to be at most 1.

-**Validation Algorithm:**
- - The operand sequence is [merged] into the control-flow stack top.
- - The control-flow stack top entry is popped.

 > Each `end` ends a region begun by a corresponding `block`, `loop`, `if`, `else`, or the function entry.